HenrikBach1/ansible-scripts/CONTAINER_COMMANDS.md

 ./start-ros2-container.sh --verify [CONTAINER_NAME]
 ./start-yocto-container.sh --verify [CONTAINER_NAME]
 ```

+**Note**: The `--restart` option is equivalent to `--clean` - it stops and removes the existing container, then creates a new one with the current configuration.
+This ensures a completely fresh container setup.

 If no container name is provided, these commands operate on the default container (`ros2_container` or `yocto_container`).